 We’re talking about Labor Day, of course.
 The unofficial end to summer is another time when retailers slash prices on all kinds of beds.
 This includes innerspring, memory foam, latex, and hybrid models.
 If you waited all season to go shopping, you won’t want to miss out on this chance to save.

 Best Labor Day Mattress Sales 2020: 30-Second Summary

 - Amerisleep AS3 is the best sale on mattresses this Labor Day holiday.
-The AS3 uses pressure-relieving foam to provide comfort and clinically-proven technology to reduce pressure points.
+The AS3 uses pressure-relieving foam to provide comfort and zoned support technology to reduce pressure points.
 Right now Amerisleep is offering $200 off on all of their mattresses.

 - Zoma Sports Mattress is an 11-inch, all-foam mattress designed with gel-infused memory foam and zoned support in the comfort layer to reduce tossing and turning.
 Zoma backs its product with a 100-night trial and a 10-year warranty.

 In this article, we considered over 21 leading sales brands, researched dozens of company promotions and deals, and spent 15 hours on research, writing, and revision to bring you the best Labor Day sales of 2020.

 For over 12 years, Amerisleep has offered its customers high-quality products and exceptional customer service.
 Amerisleep makes five different mattresses, and each model is designed for a specific type of sleeper.